+I always carry a GPS unit to mark the location of the fossils I discover, but more importantly to know exactly where I am at all times.
 Every legitimate fossil hunter must know exactly where he is searching.
 He must know the Longitude and Latitude of his location in proximity to State land, BLM land, a Reservation and the property line for which he has permission to search.
 There are no excuses.
 You can never say to a landowner: “I’m sorry I did now know this was your property”.

 I mark my manual parcel maps with all of the “out of bounds” L&L coordinates.
 This is “must do” homework before I leave for an expedition.
 I found it helpful to learn my Longitude and Latitudes down to the 5th decimal place or about 3-4 feet in my search area.
 I usually try to stay at least 50 feet away from the neighboring boundary just in case my published maps are not accurate.

 I used an older eTrax GPS unit from Garmin for several years until I learned about the “onX Hunt” app for my iphone.
 This was developed primarily for game hunters and provides a hiker with their exact location in proximity to game preserves, open game hunting areas and the bounties to areas with specialized game restrictions.
 I found it works just as well when you are hunting fossils rather than live game.